serverless/serverless/docs/providers/aws/cli-reference/install.md

 serverless install --url https://github.com/johndoe/authentication --name my-authentication
 ```

-This example will download the .zip file of the `authentication` service from GitHub, create a new directory with the name `my-authentication` in the current working directory, unzips the files in this directory and renames service to `my-authentication` if `serverless.yml` exists in the service root.
+This example will download the .zip file of the `authentication` service from GitHub, create a new directory with the name `my-authentication` in the current working directory, unzips the files in this directory and renames the service to `my-authentication` if `serverless.yml` exists in the service root.

 This example will download the .zip file of the `serverless-crud` service from GitHub, create a new directory with the name `serverless-crud` in the current working directory and unzips the files in this directory.